Have you been asked to quarantine or isolate by a medical professional due to COVID? Read about the University's approach and support system.

 - A positive test may result in extended quarantine or isolation and additional tests, with additional costs.

-- Testing and learning results by itself does not replace treatment by a medical provider.
+- Testing alone does not replace treatment by a medical provider.

-- You will be asked to sign an informed consent acknowledgement.
+- You will be asked to sign an informed consent acknowledgment.